-No stranger to the co-creation of landmark architecture at Sydney Harbour, we are once again working with a Danish architect, 3XN, while transforming a city block for AMP Capital.
+No stranger to the co-creation of landmark architecture at Sydney Harbour, we are once again working with a Danish architect, 3XN, while transforming a city block for developer AMP Capital.
 The centrepiece 'Quay Quarter Tower’ on the site of 50 Bridge Street, is the first major project designed by a Danish architect in Sydney since Jørn Utzon collaborated with Ove Arup on the Opera House in 1973.

 Our input to the adaptive reuse of the 1970’s tower has informed the strategy of maintaining 68% of the existing structure.
 With all the embodied energy this entails, this re-use has saved the equivalent of 10,000 aeroplane flights from Sydney to Melbourne in carbon reduction.
 We have created the most efficient core possible, saving the space of eight lift shafts by using double-decker lifts – the world’s first example of double-deck lifts retrofitted into a premium grade tower

 10,000 aeroplane trips saved in carbon reduction